Mohamed-Sanim/Online-motion-recognition/README.md

 cd "C:/Users/ASUS/Online-motion-recognition"
 ```
 ## Installing libraries
 All the libraries that you will use are listed in the file packages.txt.
 If there's just some libraries not installed, you can just install them one by on using: `pip install <name-of-library>`.
-If you need to install all the required libraries, use the command `pip install –r packages.txt`
+If you need to install all the required libraries, use the command `pip install --no-cache-dir -r packages.txt`
 ## How to  perform offline experiments
 In this step,  you have to train the classifier and the detector in the offline state.
 For this purpose, you have to run offline_experiments.py after setting the convenient arguments.
 Before, check the following table of arguments of offline_experiments.py.